kidputer/NX505J/README.md

 Please don't forget to post any issues you find with the software.
 Make sure to look over The known issues from above and make sure you know limitations of multi-radio use and how to set multi radio use explained in this readme.
-In addition to rooting help we will also make a multi raido configuration guide in the Wiki.
+In addition to rooting help we will also make a multi-radio configuration guide in the Wiki.